ronaldvdv/blog/Blog.Web/Posts/interactions-using-dependency-injection/index.md

 ---
-title: Interactions using dependency injection
+title: Interactions using the mediator pattern
 ---
 # Introduction